dvdmtw98/notes/My Vault/cyber-security/threat-intelligence/cyber-threat-intelligence-cti.md

 ---

 Evidence based knowledge about adversaries
-This includes there indicators, tactics, motivations and actionable insights
+This includes their indicators, tactics, motivations and actionable insights

 **Data**: Discrete indicators associated with a adversary
 **Information**: A combination of multiple data points